sybrew/the-seo-framework/readme.txt

 **Themes:**

 * All themes.
-* Special extended support Genesis & Genesis SEO.
+* Special extended support for Genesis & Genesis SEO.
 This plugin takes all Post, Page, Category and Tag SEO values from Genesis and uses them within The SEO Framework Options.
 The easiest upgrade!

 **Caches:**